 So here’s the deal, many oats claim that they are gluten-free.
 But, are they really?
-The quick, easy answer is technically yes… For the most part.
+The quick, easy answer is yes, for the most part.
 But, not all oats are gluten-free.
 Oats that are non-contaminated and pure are gluten-free.
 But many of the oats that are commercially produced are contaminated with gluten.

 Contamination sounds like a very scary word.
 And, you should be scared because if you do have a sensitivity or intolerance to gluten, this can affect your health.
 So how exactly do oats get contaminated with gluten?
 Most commercial oats are processed in a large facility with other non-oat products.
 These products include wheat, barley, and rye.
 All of which contain gluten.
 The gluten in these products can transfer into the oats and, in turn, transfer to you.
 Now you might be thinking, Okay… it’s just a little trace of gluten.
 It can’t really be that harmful?
 But, au contraire.
 In fact, just a small trace of gluten can be a trigger to anyone with a gluten intolerance or sensitivity and lead to severe discomfort.
 So, next time you decide to buy a box of Quaker Oats, you might wanna think twice.